-Can a beneficiary disclaim their entitlement?
+Can a beneficiary disclaim or renounce their family trust entitlement?

 Each financial year your Family Trust gets an income.
 It may be from passively renting out property.
 It may be from operating your business.
 Someone has to pay tax on that income.
 Every year you get the choice of which beneficiary pays tax on the income.
 But can a beneficiary disclaim their entitlement?